 Milk & Dairy Products

-Avoiding these foods and beverages — or, at a minimum, reducing their prominence in your daily diet — will aid you tremendously in your efforts to achieve lean, sculpted abdominals.
+Avoiding these foods and beverages — or, at a minimum, reducing their prominence in your daily diet — will aid you tremendously in achieving lean, sculpted abdominals.

-The most noted body wrap for slenderizing the body is the Suddenly Slender Body Wrap which has been featured on television on Dr. Phil, Rachel Ray, Montel Williams, and The Tyra Show.
+The most noted body wrap for slenderizing the body is the Suddenly Slender Body Wrap, featured on television on Dr. Phil, Rachel Ray, Montel Williams, and The Tyra Show.
 The wrap was created in 1969 by Victoria Morton to resolve her own weight and water retention problems.
-A testimony to her own invention, Ms. Morton has a better figure now, thirty-eight years later, than she did at 34 years of age.
+A testimony to her invention, Ms. Morton has a better figure now, thirty-eight years later, than she did at 34.

-A trained wrap technician wraps the Spa client in bandages soaked in an exclusive mineral solution, visibly contouring the body with each placement of the porous bandages.
+A trained wrap technician wraps the Spa client in bandages soaked in an exclusive mineral solution, visibly contouring the body with each placement of the porous dressings.

-Once the patron is fully wrapped, they are “basted” all over with an exclusive mineral solution.
+Once the patron is fully wrapped and “basted” with an exclusive mineral solution.
 A poncho is applied to help retain the body’s natural heat.

-On all of the television programs, the client also exercised while they were wrapped up in the bandages and plastic.
+On all television programs, the client exercised while wrapped in bandages and plastic.

-After an hour, the wraps are removed and you feel and look wonderful!
+After an hour, the wraps are removed, and you feel and look lovely!

 Start Summer Slimmer Series

-We didn’t address that issue this week, but over the next several weeks, we will take a look at other diet books, weight loss programs and see what else works for long term results.
+We didn’t address that issue this week, but we will look at other diet books and weight loss programs over the next several weeks and see what works for long-term results.

 Till then, I hope to see you at the spa getting a slimming wrap!